singer-io/getting-started/SPEC.md

 # Stitch Streamer Specification
 ### Version 0.1

-A Stitch Streamer is an application that takes configuration and an optional Bookmark as input, and produces an ordered stream of Records and Bookmarks as output.
-A Record is text-encoded data of any kind.
-A Bookmark is a value that indicates an offset in the ordered stream.
-A Streamer may be implemented in any programming language.
+A *streamer* is an application that takes configuration and an optional bookmark as input, and produces an ordered stream of *records* and *bookmarks* as output.
+A record is text-encoded data of any kind.
+A bookmark is a value that indicates an offset in the ordered stream.
+A streamer may be implemented in any programming language.

 Streamers are designed to produce a stream of data from sources like databases and web service APIs for use in a data integration or ETL